Last updated 21-Sep-2022

 If you had purchased FSD software option, then Tesla promised to upgrade the hardware should it be required.
 Cars are now being upgraded to HW3 under that promise.
 Tesla also appear to be upgrading the Autopilot computer hardware when owners are taking out the paid for upgrade to the MCU even if the FSD option has not been purchased.

 That said, if you are looking at used cars with FSD then it is highly likely that any premium you pay for FSD will be recovered when you come to see.
-We estimate used cars have a premium of approx $3-4k over cars without FSD and maybe half that over cars with EAP.
-If FSD does deliver in the near future then as Musk keeps promising, the value of FSD is likely to go up, although owners have believed this for 4 years and it is still to happen, and our assessment of the challenges to be overcome also suggest the timescales are some way out.
+We estimate used cars have a premium of approx. $3-4k over cars without FSD and maybe half that over cars with EAP.
+If FSD does deliver in the near future then as Musk keeps promising, the value of FSD is likely to go up, although owners have believed this for 4 years and it is still to happen, and our assessment of the challenges to be overcome also suggest the timescales are still fairly lengthy.
+Musk admits himself that he can be optimistic and the challenges are bigger than he thought.
 At best we think a used purchase will hold its value.

 Up until now we've talked about functionality and not about performance.
 The Tesla Autopilot system is seemingly loved and hated in equal measure by Tesla owners.
-Some love the capabilities and visualisations and the promises of where it is heading, others are frustrated by blocked camera, phantom braking and general poor performance.
-This seems to vary from car to one drivers expectation to another's.
-Tesla are also working on a new version which has more capabilities and performance but only a few chosen owners have been given access.
+Some love the capabilities and visualisations and the promises of where it is heading, others are frustrated by blocked camera, phantom braking and other areas of poor performance.
+This seems to vary from car to one driver’s expectation to another's.

-We potential is there for it to eventually be a great safety aid, and the passive safety side of the software is generally good, but we have concerns about over reliance of the driver on active autopilot and some of the mistakes it frequently makes to think that FSD is safer than not using it.
-That said, as a driver aid and to reduce strain on driving it can play a part, but currently the driver must remain focused on driving at all times.
+The potential is there for it to eventually be a great safety aid, and the passive safety side of the software is generally good, but we have concerns about over reliance of the driver on active autopilot and some who think that FSD is safer than not using it.
+That said, as a driver aid, and to reduce strain whilst driving, it can play a part, but currently the driver must remain focused on driving at all times.